 Nausea (24 to 31%)

 Nausea is the most common side effect across all doses.
 In SURMOUNT-1, incidence was dose-dependent: 24.6% at 5 mg, 33.3% at 10 mg, and 31.0% at 15 mg (Jastreboff et al., NEJM, 2022).
-The slight drop at 15 mg compared to 10 mg reflects the slow titration schedule: patients reaching 15 mg have already adapted through 5 and 10 mg.
+The slight drop at 15 mg compared to 10 mg reflects the slow titration schedule: patients reaching 15 mg have already adapted through months at 5 mg and 10 mg.

 Diarrhea (17 to 23%)

 Diarrhea follows the same early-peak, late-resolution pattern as nausea.
-SURMOUNT-1 reported rates of 17.4% at 5 mg, 21.2% at 10 mg, and 23.0% at 15 mg.
+SURMOUNT-1 rates: 17.4% at 5 mg, 21.2% at 10 mg, and 23.0% at 15 mg.
 Episodes are typically mild (1 to 3 loose stools per day) and self-limiting within the first 8 weeks.

 Hydration is critical.
-Tirzepatide-induced diarrhea combined with reduced food intake can cause dehydration, which is the primary pathway to the rare but serious side effect of acute kidney injury.
+Tirzepatide-induced diarrhea combined with reduced food intake can cause dehydration, the primary pathway to the rare but serious side effect of acute kidney injury.
 Drink at least 64 ounces of water daily.
 For a focused discussion, see our article on tirzepatide and diarrhea.

 Constipation (6 to 17%)